Sharvari303/Tumor-poroelasticity-growth-modeling/README.md

 # Tumor-poroelasticity-growth-modeling

-Chempotgrad.py fits a logistic fucntion to chemical potential gradient/velocity data generated from the FEM simulations.
+Chempotgrad.py fits a logistic function to chemical potential gradient/velocity data generated from the FEM simulations.